3d printing in prosthetics: The Future of 3D Printing

 Wrapping Up

-The prosthetics industry has been revolutionized by 3D printing in a way that was unimaginable in the past with better insulation of these devices, making them more custom to each patient.
+3D printing has revolutionized the prosthetics industry by enhancing insulation and enabling more customized devices for each patient.
 With more materials available to print organs in the future, there will be more synergies in creativity.
-3D printing combines technology with healthcare to offer accessories and devices that easily meet individual needs.
+3D printing combines technology with healthcare to provide accessories and devices that meet individual needs with ease.